 Bangs are hugely popular in Japan among girls and women (and some men, too).
 Walk down any street in Tokyo, sit in any coffee shop, or take any train during rush hour, and it is likely that most of the women or girls you will see have bangs in various shapes and styles.

-Japanese women take a lot of price in their appearance, and it can be quite intimidating coming from the west to see that everyone makes such an effort with having coordinated clothing, current fashions, and perfectly ironed out clothes.
+Japanese women take a lot of pride in their appearance and it can be quite intimidating coming from the west to see that everyone makes such an effort with having coordinated clothing, current fashions, and perfectly ironed clothes.
 This can be seen particularly on the fashionable streets of Harajuku, but also in many other places.